pleabargain/EnglishHelpsYourCareer/topic water sports.md

 # water polo

-# SUP
+# Stand Up Paddle Board SUP
-When was the last time you went paddle boarding?
+- When was the last time you went paddle boarding?

 # rafting
 We went white water rafting.